8059blank/8059blank.github.io/_posts/hackac/2023-09-12-HACK@AC Conditions.md

 ### On Conduct:
-1) I am aware that any information disclosed and skills imparted during the Camp are for awareness, educational and/or illustrative purposes only.
+1) I am aware that any information disclosed and skills imparted during the Workshop/Competition are for awareness, educational and/or illustrative purposes only.
 Any misuse or unauthorised use of any information or computer material is prohibited under the Computer Misuse Act (Cap 50A), the breach of which may lead to prosecution under Singapore law.

 2) I undertake that I will not engage in the unethical misuse or unauthorised use of any information or computer material.
 I will not carry out any acts of sabotage, tampering, misuse, or attacks on other participants or outside of the competition environment.